rayalan/binary-adages/content/pages/profile-interview-answers.md

 _"Attitude, oddly enough.
 Alan is always positive and thoughtful, with good ideas to offer on any topic.
 He's tactful in delivery of feedback, and makes allies easily."_

 _"Critical thinking.
-I think Alan is exceptionally talented at thinking about all aspects of a problem and having a good understanding of situation that is relayed to him.
+I think Alan is exceptionally talented at thinking about all aspects of a problem and having a good understanding of a situation that is relayed to him.
 It seems to be easy for him to even grasp the complexity of subjects he is not familiar with at a glance."_

 _"Ability to pivot.
 One of the things we've done a lot of on Alan's team this year is abruptly shift our workflow based on company needs.
 We've done a complete focus shift multiple times, and while a complete pivot is always going to be painful, Alan has done a good job of making said pivots as painless as possible.
 I've come out of initial planning meetings knowing exactly what initial work is expected of me[^inject]."_